 In order to ensure that the recycled polyester is of the highest quality and uses no harmful chemicals, éclipse uses a Bluesign partner.
 Bluesign is a chemical compliance partner that assures the safety of the chemical throughout the whole process.

 Additionally, since shipping also has an environmental effect, éclipse plants a tree with every order in order to offset the shipping carbon footprint.

 Last, in order to reduce the waste, éclipse has created a take-back program where customers can return their clothes in order to keep them from landfill.
 According to their website, only 1% of the clothes of éclipse ends up in landfill, which is very impressive!

 This brand is a bit more expensive than the other two, but they have lots of cute clothes under $100.

 The last brand that I will discuss in this blogpost is nu-in.
 Nu-in is a Swedish fashion brand founded in 2019.

 Nu-in believes that the future of fashion is in circularity.
-Therefore, they are committed to using only jersey material made front extile waste.
-Next to this, the brand uses recycled cutting waste as well as deadstock for their garments.
+Therefore, they are committed to using only jersey material made front exile waste.
+Next to this, the brand uses recycled cutting waste as well as dead stock for their garments.

-On the nu-in website they explain how the process works.
-The textile waste is collected in their factory in Portugal where it is then sorted by color and fabric.
-Then it is crushed into fibres, and spun ino a new yarn.
+On the nu-in website, they explain how the process works.
+The textile waste is collected in their factory in Portugal, where it is then sorted by color and fabric.
+Then it is crushed into fibers, and spun into a new yarn.
 This yarn is then used to create a new fabric.
-Once the garment is at the end of its life it can be send back to the fabric and then the wole process can be done again.
+Once the garment is at the end of its life it can be sent back to the fabric and then the whole process can be done again.